Part of the Oxford Instruments Group

 The sCMOS sensors in Marana 4.2B-6 and Marana 4.2B-11 have highly parallel readout architecture, facilitating high data readout rates and therefore fast frame rates.
 All columns possess their own Amplifier and Analogue to Digital Converter (ADC), meaning that all columns are read out in parallel.
 Region of Interest (ROI) can be utilized to considerably boost frame rates further.

-Marana 4.2-6 offers particularly fast frame rate capability of 74 fps (full array) while maintaining full 16-bit data range, rendering it ideal for dynamic applications while avoiding motion smear, such as Quantum Gas (e.g. BEC) dynamics or Hyperspectral Imaging.
+Marana 4.2-6 offers particularly fast frame rate capability of 74 fps (full array) with 16-bit data range, or a new High-Speed Mode of 135 fps with 11-bit data range.
+This renders it ideal for dynamic applications while avoiding motion smear, such as Quantum Gas (e.g. BEC) dynamics or Hyperspectral Imaging.

-Marana 4.2-11 combines rapid frame rates with extended field of view, ideal for applications ion astronomy such as Space Debris and NEO tracking, Pulsar imaging, Solar polarimetry and Lucky imaging/Speckle Interferometry.
+Marana 4.2-11 combines rapid frame rates with extended field of view, ideal for applications in astronomy such as Space Debris and NEO tracking, Pulsar imaging, Solar polarimetry and Lucky imaging/Speckle Interferometry.

-Marana 4.2B-11 is architected to offer both 16-bit and 12-bit modes.
-12-bit is selected specifically to accelerate frame rate by 2x, while sacrificing wide dynamic range, useful for imaging fast phenomena that are exclusively low light, such as following BEC dynamics on discrete numbers of fluorescent cold atoms.
+Marana models are architected to offer both 16-bit and 12/11-bit modes.
+Lower bit depth modes are selected specifically to accelerate frame rates, while sacrificing wide dynamic range, useful for imaging fast phenomena that are exclusively low light, such as following dynamics on discrete numbers of fluorescent ultra cold atoms/ions.

 Rolling Shutter and Simulated Global Shutter

 A further potential downside of rolling shutter is that different regions of the exposed image will not be precisely correlated in time to other regions, which can be essential for some applications.
 For example, if a cell is electrically stimulated and it is important to measure the onset of calcium sparks relative to the stimulation event, then rolling shutter should not be used.
-In this case, a true global shutter mode is required, available in Zyla 5.5 and Neo 5.5 sCMOS cameras.
+In this case, a true global shutter mode is required, available in ZL41 Wave 5.5 sCMOS cameras.

 Multiple Optical Mount Options